General Editors: Prof Philip Dwyer and Prof Joy Damousi (Melbourne University)

 ARC funded project

-collaborative study examines massacre and colonization in a critical period in
+This collaborative study examines massacre and colonization in a critical period in modern history

 (1780-1820) in four different parts of the world - Australia, South Africa, North America and Europe.
 It will yield new conclusions about the massacre in history, and reverse accepted norms surrounding the interactions between conquerors and subaltern peoples.
 It is particularly important for understanding how societies identify with their past and especially in understanding contemporary race relations.
 Expected outcomes include a significant conceptual advance in the study of the history of massacre.

 Women, Stalinism and the Soviet Home Front, 1941-45

 A/Prof Roger Markwick, and Prof Dr Beate Fieseler (Düsseldorf) (ARC funded project)

 Women have long been hidden players in warfare; nowhere more so than on the Eastern Front during the Second World War, where they played a crucial role in the defeat of Nazism by Stalin's Red Army.
 This international collaborative project is bringing to light the hitherto hidden wartime experiences of Soviet women who bore the brunt of maintaining life on the home front.
 The overarching objective of the project is to determine exactly what it was about Soviet state, society and culture that enabled the draconian Stalinist regime, confronted with catastrophic defeat, to mobilise millions of women on the home front.